tanmaybansal789/tennis-prediction-engine/README.md

 - `tennis_atp/`: Contains the raw ATP match data in CSV format, with one file per year.
 - `processed_data/`: The output directory for the processed features and labels.
 - `models/`: Stores the trained machine learning models.
-- `notebooks/`: Jupyter notebooks for data exploration and preparation.
+- `notebooks/`: Jupyter notebooks for exploratory data analysis.
-- `documents/`: For any supplementary documents.
+- `documents/`: Supplementary documents - initial proposal and a documentation of the process.
-- `tennis_prediction_engine/`: Likely contains the core prediction engine logic (though not explored in this README).
+- `tennis_prediction_engine/`: Contains the core RandomForest prediction engine, along with the command-line model training script.

 ## Data processing pipeline

 The data processing pipeline is orchestrated by `data_processing/main.py` and is defined in `data_processing/tennis_pipeline.py`.
 It consists of the following steps:

-1.  **Data Loading**: The pipeline loads raw ATP match data from the `tennis_atp/` directory for the years specified in `data_processing/config.py`.
+1.  **Data loading**: The pipeline loads raw ATP match data from the `tennis_atp/` directory for the years specified in `data_processing/config.py`.

-2.  **Feature Engineering**: New features are created from the raw data in `data_processing/feature_engineer.py`.
-This includes:
+2.  **Feature engineering**: New features are created from the raw data in `data_processing/feature_engineer.py`, including
     *   Calculating Elo ratings for each player.
     *   Creating rolling statistics for various performance metrics (e.g., serve win ratio, breakpoint conversion).
     *   Calculating surface-specific win ratios.